-If you attention, you can remotely identify the village of people here:
+If you pay attention, you can remotely identify the village of people here:

-Hmong villages are usully set up in areas with altitudes aboves 1,500 meters, lower house, nail columns, with 2 roofs and 2 porches, the soofs were made of Fokienia wood in the past, today most roofs werereplaced with cement tiles.
-From house to house easy, so you will remotely find house close to one another in the Hmong village.
+Hmong villages are usully set up in areas with altitudes aboves 1,500 meters, lower house, nail columns, with 2 roofs and 2 porches, the roofs were made of Fokienia wood in the past, today most roofs were replaced with cement tiles.
+From house to house, you will remotely find house close to one another in the Hmong village.

-If you find the village is lie within forest or a large forest behind the village, with quite large houses of 2 roofs, no porch, surely that’s Dao Do village, because clean water is very important to them, the first thing they need to keep that is a forest behind their village.
+If you find the village lying within forest or a large forest behind the village, with quite large houses of 2 roofs, no porch, surely that is Red Dao village, because clean water is very important to them, the first thing they need to keep that is a forest behind their village.

-Giay village qre usually set up in large areas and relatively flat in the valley, with a large stream, lower house with two sizeable roofs.
+Giay village is usually set up in large areas and relatively flat in the valley, with a large stream, lower house with two sizeable roofs.

-Tay people is also chose the same position as Giay people, but it is still house, its roofs are close to each other, marking a crowded village.
-The village wijth houses of half ground and half floor, certainly it is Xa Pho village.
+Tay people is also chose the same position as Giay people, but it is stilt house, its roofs are close to each other, marking a crowded village.
+The village with houses of half ground and half floor, certainly it is Xa Pho village.

 Each ethnic group in SaPa owns its own cultural identity, with a different life and style, but the private practices are always respected by them, unite and help each other in a common comunity.